N. Provisions, contingent liabilities and contingent assets

 Any financial asset, which does not meet the criteria for categorisation as at amortised cost or as FVOCI as described above, is classified as at FVTPL.

 These assets are subsequently measured at fair value.
-Net gains and losses, including any interest or dividend income are recognized in Standalone Statement of Profit and Loss.
+Net gains and losses, including any interest or dividend income are recognised in Standalone Statement of Profit and Loss.

 Reclassification of financial assets